 In 2003, the Company held 28.75% of the shares in Plearn Patt Co.,Ltd. (founded on September 25, 2002) with a registered paid-up share of THB 80 Million.
 In December 31, 2005, the Company increased percentages of share holdings to 48.82% of registered and paid-up share capital was THB 170 Million, and in the fourth quarter of 2009, Mr. Thanong Chostisorayuth, the managing director of SE-EDUCATION Public Co., Ltd. chaired the position of the acting school director of Plearnpattana School and became the Director of Plearn Pattana School in 2010.
+In the second quarter of 2012, Plearn Patt Co.,Ltd decreased its share capital and paid capital, with the remaining balance of 169,475,500 million Baht.
+Therefore, the Company's shareholding proportion has increased to 48.97%.

 The registered name of Plearn Patt Co., Ltd. is the name of the school called "Plearnpattana School", located at Buddhamonthon 2 Road, enrolling students from pre-kindergarten year up to Matayom 6.
 The first academic year started in 2004.
 This was the important gathering of more than 70 education enthusiasts from several groups of people such as parents, teachers, academics and school executives, in collaboration with private organizations who played a significant role towards family institutions and education to create new concept schools, to create quality children for the country.